sunhwan/charmmdoc/source/images.rst

 the rest of the primary structure.
 The centering features allows one of its image (the one closest to the primary space) to become the primary water.

-It is also useful when setting up a crystal calulation.
+It is also useful when setting up a crystal calculation.
 With a single update, the "best" image choice of all solvent molecules may be made.
 One example of this is the netropsin crystal where one of the published sulfate groups is quite far from the primary netropsin.
 This command is required for a pure solvent simulation where solvent can freely diffuse.

 The execution of this command only sets up data used during the image update.
-There is only one value each for XCEN, YCEN, and ZCEN.
-If these values are not specified in any IMAGE command, then they are not modified (default 0.0).
+There is only one value each for :chm:`XCEN`, :chm:`YCEN`, and :chm:`ZCEN`.
+If these values are not specified in any :chm:`IMAGE` command, then they are not modified (default 0.0).

 For each atom, there is a flag specifying the manner of image centering to be used.
 Each invocation of the IMAGE command may modify these flags.
-The default is FIXEd (don't center this atom).
-The BYSEgment option will center an entire segement as a group (providing it has no FIXED atoms).
+The default is :chm:`FIXEd` (don't center this atom).
+The :chm:`BYSEgment` option will center an entire segment as a group (providing it has no FIXED atoms).
 The remaining commands will allow certain other groups of atoms to be centered as a group.
 It wouldn't work well if only one part of a molecule was centered (there is no checking for this!).